• World

 What does Slow Travel in Lofoten mean?

-Slow travel is about being present and connections.
-Waking up at one of the famous fishermen’s cabins like Å Rorbuer or Reine Rorbuer, take the time to observe nature, and the change of the weather.
+Slow travel is about being present and making connections.
+Waking up at famous fishermen’s cabins like Å Rorbuer or Reine Rorbuer, take the time to observe nature, and the changing weather.
 Look at the same mountain for an hour and notice how the light changes minute by minute.
-Soak in and transform your mind to be in complete presence of this very special time and moment in your life, up North and above the Arctic Circle in Norway.
+Soak in and transform your mind to be in complete presence of this special time and moment in your life, up North and above the Arctic Circle in Norway.

-Take time to talk with local fishermen instead of rushing to the next stop.
+Talk with local fishermen instead of rushing to the next stop.
 Or enjoy a coffee in one of the many cafés while the weather rearranges your plan or gives you a natural break.
 Soak in the coffee, breathe out, and fill your lungs with more fresh air.
-Either stop by Trevarefabrikken or even go to more undiscovered places like the Cafe in Laukvik and try the local Kean Beans, which are roasted close by the cafe.
+Either stop by Trevarefabrikken or even go to more undiscovered places like the Cafe in Laukvik and try the local Kean Beans roasted nearby.

-When you let go of the checklist and immerse yourself in the flow of Lofoten, it will surprise you more than you know.
+When you let go of the checklist and immerse yourself in the flow of Lofoten, you will be surprised more than you know.

 Slow Travel in Lofoten.